-When admission officials see that an applicant has been named a National Merit Scholar, it essentially means that this student tests well, has top grades, and can list accomplishments outside the classroom, too.
+Being named a National Merit Scholar essentially means that a student has top grades, tests well, and can list accomplishments outside the classroom, too.
 But of course, if this is true for you — or for any other candidate — then the admission folks will see all of this on your application, and they don't need a National Merit award to confirm it.

 Sure, college officials do like to boast about the number of National Merit winners who enroll each year.
 So that's where the "minimal admissions-odds boost" comes in, but it's certainly not the "huge" one that your parents have described.

 Only occasionally will students appeal a National Merit verdict, and only rarely are such appeals successful.
 If they are, it's typically because a hiccup in a student's GPA is due to extenuating circumstances that need to be explained.
 In addition, 11th graders who were not able to take the PSAT at all due to COVID cancellations, illness, or other unique situations can request an alternate means of evaluation, but it doesn't sound like this is true for you.
-And there is also an "escape clause" for test-takers who felt that their PSAT performance was negatively affected by some sort of atypical situation (inept proctoring, a power outage, etc.) but the deadline for such requests was November 15, so you've missed it.
+And there is also an "escape clause" for test-takers who felt that their PSAT performance was negatively affected by some sort of atypical situation (inept proctoring, a power outage, etc.).

 So "The Dean" does not recommend that you launch an appeal to the National Merit Corporation.
 Instead, I suggest that you appeal to your parents!
 That is, encourage them to relax and not stress over this.
 The vast majority of college applicants who get good news from first-choice colleges (even from the hyper-competitive ones) — and who win merit-aid money as well — were never named National Merit Scholars.